Tips for using Mutiny across many teams

 We recommend having one to two owners per team/use case in Mutiny.
 While you might have several users in the product day to day, the most successful teams have a point person for each use case that can answer questions about prioritization, processes, strategy, etc.

 Some teams choose to have both a main owner AND user per use case.
 This differs based on your team structure and roles/responsibilities.
-For example, an ABM team may have one owner for the technology/relationship, but many users that each log into Mutiny, build and launch campaigns.
+For example, an ABM team may have one owner for the technology/relationship, but many users that each log into Mutiny, build and launch assets.

 For A/B testing, you might choose to have just one user in Mutiny (or a handful — one for each section of the site, audience type (e.g. verticals, customers, etc.)